CosmicCoder96/GO/README.md

 # GO
-Some codes in GO  I will write during Principle of Programming Languages course
+Some codes in GO  I will write during Principles of Programming Languages course